codacy/docs/docs/organizations/managing-people.md

 When a member leaves an organization:

--   Codacy stops analyzing commits to repositories in the organization from contributors who are no longer members of the organization on Codacy
+-   Codacy stops analyzing commits to private repositories in the organization from contributors who are no longer members of the organization on Codacy
 -   Codacy stops analyzing repositories that were added by the member
 -   Organizations must have at least one owner, so when the last organization owner leaves the organization they must either add someone else as owner or [delete the organization](../organizations/what-are-synced-organizations.md#deleting-an-organization)